 Black beans are a wonderful source of nutrients.
 They are full of dietary fiber, iron, folate and protein.
 Iron is particularly difficult to get from plant-based foods and one ½ cup serving of black beans contains roughly 13% of the daily recommended value (source).
 This makes it especially appealing for those following a vegan diet.

-I hope you enjoy this pan-fried taco recipe.
-The crispy tortilla seriously takes these tacos to a whole new level.
-And don't skip that creamy cliantro lime sauce - it makes it!
+I hope you enjoy this pan-fried black bean taco recipe.
+The crispy tortilla seriously takes these them to a whole new level.
+And don't skip that creamy cliantro lime sauce!

-PrintQuick and Easy Crispy Fried Black Bean Tacos
+Crispy Fried Vegan Tacos with Black Bean Filling

 - Total Time: 20 minutes